 - The Mysore style class get it’s name from the home of Ashtanga yoga (Mysore in Southern India) and is a self practice class.
 The teacher does not demonstrate to everyone at the same time, instead everyone practices the same postures but at their own pace and the teacher give one to one guidance to each student as and when they need it.

-While we don’t like to turn people away, it’s best not to join the Mysore style or Full Primary series Led class until you’ve tried the preliminary (introduction course or beginner level) classes for at least a month.
+While we don’t like to turn people away, it’s best not to join the Mysore style or Ashtanga extension Led class until you’ve tried the preliminary (introduction course/workshop or foundations level) classes for at least a month.

 Studio etiquette – please read our Studio Etiquette page.
 This will help you and everyone else have the best experience at the studio.
 Don’t worry; none of them are too weird!